 But how to market to them?

-Target millennials in the age range between 22 and 39, with an average household income between $69,000 and $80,300 and promote homes in the price range of $300,000 with an open floor plan, two full master suites and one standard bedroom.
+Target millennials in the age range between 22 and 39, with an average household income between $69,000 and $80,300, and promote homes in the price range of $300,000 with an open floor plan, two complete master suites, and one standard bedroom.

-However, if you would like to dig a bit deeper, on what this answer is based on, read on in the rest of my article.
+However, if you would like to dig deeper into what this answer is based on, read on in the rest of my article.

-Let’s Get Smart About The First-Time Home Buyer Audience – An Analysis
+Let’s Get Smart About The First-Time Home Buyer Group – An Analysis

-What do you need to know before you start marketing to first-time home buyers?
+What do you need to know before marketing to first-time home buyers?

-We need the right marketing angle, as covered in this article of mine.
+We need the right marketing angle, as I covered in this article.

-Well, the vast majority of them consists of millennials and/or generation Y (which is actually the same).
+Well, the vast majority of them consists of millennials and/or Generation Y (which is basically the same).

 Older millennials prefer buying previously owned homes or townhouses.